-Pace University Law School
+Elizabeth Haub School of Law (Pace University Law School)

-Siena College and Pace University Law School have cooperated in establishing a 4/3 Program that enables the student at the conclusion of his/her freshman year to apply for acceptance to Pace Law School upon graduation from Siena College, provided the academic standards are met.
-These include maintaining a 3.20 GPA and a 155 on the LSAT during the Sophomore, Junior and Senior years.
+Siena College and Elizabeth Haub School of Law have cooperated in establishing a 4/3 Early Admission Program that will accept applications from students either prior to the start of the freshman year or after the freshman year.
+Students admitted to the program will be guaranteed admission to Pace Law School upon graduation from Siena College provided the academic standards are met.
+These include maintaining a 3.20 GPA during the first three years and a 155 on the LSAT.
 Students interested in the program should consult with the Pre-Law Advisor, Dr. Leonard Cutler.